Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 Henry VIII’s hatred of Becket

-When Henry VIII began the reform of the Church of England he was particularly keen to end the cult of Becket, this rebel against one of the great Kings of England.
+When Henry VIII began the reform of the Church of England, he was particularly keen to end the cult of Becket.
+This rebel against one of the great Kings of England.

 Thomas Becket, sometime archbishop of Canterbury, shall no longer be named a saint, as he was really a rebel who fled the realm to France and to the bishop of Rome to procure the abrogation of wholesome laws, and was slain upon a rescue made with resistance to those who counselled him to leave his stubbornness.
 His pictures throughout the realm are to be plucked down and his festival shall no longer be kept, and the services in his name shall be razed out of all books.